-In this section we first study the runtime and the error in the output of the algorithm, assuming we run the quantum circuit in Fig. \ref{Fig} with ideal controlled-reflections $R_a(k)$.
-Then, we consider the runtime and error in the actual algorithm, where we use the given copies of sample states to simulate the controlled-reflections.
+In this section, we first study the error in the output of the algorithm, assuming we run the quantum circuit in Fig. \ref{Fig} with ideal controlled-reflections $R_a(k)$.
+Then, we consider the error in the actual algorithm, where we use the given copies of sample states to simulate the controlled-reflections.